General Service Price Plan for businesses

 - Monthly service charge: $22.72 plus meter charge (CT/PT $16.88 or demand/non-demand $6.11)

-Note that the demand charge applies to all kW greater than 5 kW for the highest demand measured.
+Note that the demand charge applies to all kW greater than 5 kW for the highest demand during on-peak hours, and max demand during shoulder and off-peak hours.
 The overall price will decrease with lower kW demand.
 The higher the load factor, the lower the price per kWh.

 Customize this plan for your business